DHTMLX/scheduler-wordpress/README.md

 If scheduler\_xml\_version if bigger than scheduler\_php\_version then it parses xml configuration and serialize it into php (scheduler\_php in database).
 At the same time configurator updates scheduler_php_version to actual.
 If scheduler\_xml\_version equals scheduler\_php\_version than xml is already parsed and serialized php configuration may be used.

+Read more about dhtmlxScheduler Joomla! component in [documentation](https://github.com/DHTMLX/scheduler-joomla/wiki/dhtmlxScheduler-for-Joomla!).